-Continental Stock Transfer & Trust Company, acting as trustee (subject to increase of up to an additional \$0.30 per share in the event that our sponsor elects to extend the period of time to consummate a business combination, as described in more detail in this prospectus), pursuant to an agreement to be signed on the date of this prospectus.
-The proceeds to be placed in the trust account include up to \$1,600,000 (or up to \$1,840,000 if the underwriters' over-allotment option is exercised in full) in deferred underwriting commissions (50% of such amount (equal to 2.0% of the gross proceeds of this offering, or \$0.20 per share) payable based on the number of shares that are not redeemed by our shareholders in connection with our initial business combination) and \$2,700,000 (or \$2,880,000 if the over-allotment option is exercised in full) we will receive from the sale of the private units.
-The remaining estimated \$1,000,000 of net proceeds of this offering (after deducting offering expenses of approximately \$500,000 and underwriting discounts and commissions) will not be held in the trust account.
+Continental Stock Transfer & Trust Company, acting as trustee (subject to increase of up to an additional \$0.30 per unit in the event that our sponsor elects to extend the period of time to consummate a business combination, as described in more detail in this prospectus), pursuant to an agreement to be signed on the date of this prospectus.
+The proceeds to be placed in the trust account include up to \$1,600,000 (or up to \$1,840,000 if the underwriters' over-allotment option is exercised in full) in deferred underwriting commissions (50% of such amount (equal to 2.0% of the gross proceeds of this offering, or \$0.20 per share) payable based on the number of shares that are not redeemed by our shareholders in connection with our initial business combination as a result of the efforts of the underwriters) and \$2,700,000 (or \$2,880,000 if the over-allotment option is exercised in full) we will receive from the sale of the private units.
+The remaining estimated \$1,000,000 and underwriting discounts and commissions) will not be held in the trust account.